 Figure 1.
 A Growth curves of Synechocystis sp.
 PCC 6803 strains (“Nixon”) grown in BG11 at 30 C under constant illumination (intensity = 40 uE) in the absence (green trace) and upon addition of various concentrations of methyl viologen during exponential growth (as depicted by the legend on the top left).
 B) Schematic diagram of the experimental procedure to test the effect of selection pressure removal on the persistence of resistance.
 C) Growth curves of WT and resistant strains in the presence and absence of 6 uM MV in BG11 at 30 C under constant illumination (intensity = 40 uE) D) Growth curves in BG11 + 6 uM MV of resistant strains that were previously (in C) cultivated without (mvR-01) and with (mvR-11) MV at 30 C under constant illumination (intensity = 40 uE).
 Wild-type strains were used as controls to confirm the toxicity of MV.

-Convergent genetic mutations in methyl viologen resistant strains
+Methyl viologen resistant strains show convergent mutations